 School Completion Certificate

-With the elimination of required Provincial Exams, CHEK ABC requires that students write supervised final exams for courses that previously had a Provincial Exam.
-Supervised Exams are also used in any academic course to ensure authenticity of student work.
-Students are advised of the exam sessions held several times throughout the year and are required to write at least one per subject.
+Supervised Exams are used in any academic course to ensure authenticity of student work.
+Students are advised of the exam sessions held several times throughout the year and are required to write at least one per CORE subject.
 Teachers may request more, as needed.
 The CHEK ABC office arranges for local exam centres and advises students of the dates, times, and locations.
 Supervised Exam results account for at least 10% of their final grade.

 CHEK ABC online courses are offered through the Moodle educational platform.
 Upon enrolment students are issued a CHEK ABC student email account and are linked up to their chosen courses via Moodle.
 This process is quick and easy!
 Students may be starting their courses in as little as 24 hours from enrolment.